 Although there are many ways to calculate a potential coverage limit, one popular method is the DIME formula, which takes into account your debt and final expenses owed, total income based on what might be needed after your death, the amount left on your mortgage and any outstanding or expected expenses for your dependents’ education or schooling.
 You can also use an online coverage calculator to help you out.

 2. Pick a life insurance policy type

-There are two main types of life insurance coverage: term and permanent.
+There are two main types of life insurance: term and permanent.
 Within permanent insurance, the two primary types are whole life insurance and universal life insurance.
 Term life insurance is usually less expensive with fewer benefits, while permanent life insurance is typically more expensive as it offers more benefits.
 Here’s a closer look at what these policies cover and how they work:

-- Whole life insurance: Whole life insurance is a type of permanent life insurance that provides lifetime protection if you continue to pay the premium, with fixed premiums and cash value.
+- Whole life insurance: Whole life insurance is a type of permanent life insurance that provides lifetime protection as long as you continue to pay the premium, with fixed premiums and cash value.
 With some whole life policies, policyholders have to pay their premium until they die, and other policies only require a premium for a certain number of years.

 Before you buy life insurance, you may want to do more research to find out which option will best meet your needs.

 3. Research different life insurance carriers